sduran8/Project1/README.md

 - Warehouse: Stores information about the company's warehouses, including their names, maximum capacities, locations, and addresses.

-- Entity: Represents the entities (toys) available in the inventory.
-It includes attributes such as entity name, category, description, price, dimensions, and weight.
+- Product: Represents the products (toys) available in the inventory.
+It includes attributes such as product name, category, description, price, dimensions, and weight.

-- Inventory: Connects the warehouses and entities, tracking the quantity of each entity in a specific warehouse.
+- Inventory: Connects the warehouses and products, tracking the quantity of each product in a specific warehouse.

 ## Installation